Aebarajas777/LOOKSy/README.md

 # LOOKSy
-Hello, this is a wide audience social media application where artists can share art and animations.
+Good afternoon!
+This is a wide audience social media application where artists can share art and animations.